jkond/Terraform-Azureresource-Module/README.md

 Use the above step in main.tf ,The above step creates resource group

-`NOTE: You need to have the other files like Provider.tf,variables.tf and terraform.tfvars (for env variables in this example it is dev.tfvars)`
+`NOTE: You need to have the other files like Provider.tf,variables.tf and terraform.tfvars (terraform.tfvars for env variables in this example it is dev.tfvars)`

 `terraform init`